 On Wednesday 5 October 2022 the estuary was visited at the mouth.
 The water trickled fresh between the dunes but was not connected to the sea.
 Freshwater (salinity < 1) and biologically stressful dissolved oxygen (< 5 mg l-1) conditions were present throughout the estuary.
-An isolated shallow pool near the mouth (Site 1) exhibited brackish (salinity ca. 2.5) and supersaturated dissolved oxygen (> 11 mg l-1) conditions, as well as extensive benthic microalgal growth (Table 8.1).
+An isolated shallow pool near the mouth (Site 1) exhibited brackish (salinity ca. 2.5) and supersaturated dissolved oxygen (> 11 mg l-1) conditions, as well as extensive benthic microalgal growth.

 Casuarina trees occurred on the east bank and the west bank was steep and colonized by dune vegetation.
 Grassy banks consisted of Paspalum vaginatum with some sharp rush Juncus kraussii.
 Small patches of filamentous green algae occurred in the lower reaches.
 Just upstream from the mouth (~650 m) dense stands of reeds, sedges and bulrush occurred.
 Where there were open water lilies were present and other aquatic plants such as Persicaria decipiens.
 The estuary was also accessed via the dunes at a site 1.18 km upstream from the mouth.
 Here swamp forest was present.
 Team member's photos from the wood bridge site showed flooded Barringtonia racemosa and some die-back possibly due to high water level.
 Here there was evidence of silt input possibly from upstream mining activities.
 The estuary has a long history of catchment disturbance that has resulted in sedimentation, shallowing and expansion of reeds, sedges and swamp forest; little open water surface area remains.
-Barringtonia racemosa and Hibiscus tiliaceus swamp forest are also encroaching as a result of the shallowing and freshening of the estuary (Figure 8.3 - 8.7).
+Barringtonia racemosa and Hibiscus tiliaceus swamp forest are also encroaching as a result of the shallowing and freshening of the estuary.

-Sediment samples were collected from one site at the iSiyaya Estuary (See Appendix A).
+Sediment samples were collected from one site at the iSiyaya Estuary.
 Vegetated areas could not be accessed for sampling at the upper reaches site near the bridge or along the estuary channel.
 Site 1 was located adjacent to the estuary channel on the northern bank (28.96444°S; 31.76450°E).
 The estuary was closed at the time of sampling on Wednesday, 5 October 2022.
 At Site 1, four cores were sampled from reeds and sedges (Schoenoplectus brachyceras, Juncus kraussi).
 Some Triglochin sp. was also present.
 The sediment was predominantly sandy with no compaction occurring on the cores.

-All samples are yet to be analysed (Figure 8.8 for site locations).
-Visible fauna included macrocrustaceans Varuna litterata (swimming crab) and Kraussillichirus kraussi (sand prawn) (Figure 8.9) which are remnant estuarine indicative, whereas all other visible aquatic invertebrates were Insecta given the brackish/fresh conditions along the system (salinity 2.39 at the closed mouth).
-Invertebrate bycatch from fish seines were retained for identification.
+Visible fauna included macrocrustaceans Varuna litterata (swimming crab) and Kraussillichirus kraussi (sand prawn), which are remnant estuarine indicators, whereas all other visible aquatic invertebrates were Insecta given the brackish/fresh conditions along the system (salinity 2.39 at the closed mouth).
+Invertebrate by-catch from fish seines were retained for identification.

 A total of 18 species of fish were sampled in the lower reaches which compares well with the 13 recorded in previous studies.
 Low species diversity is typical of a predominantly closed estuary.
 The relatively high species count in the current survey was likely influenced by the fish in the lower reaches being concentrated into small ponds at the mouth, remnants of the larger system which were effectively acting as refugia in very low water level conditions.
-See Appendix C for a summary of fish species caught during the trip.